 Federal cases are heard in U.S. District Court and brought by federal prosecutors who either work at the United States Attorney’s Office or work in other sections of the Criminal Division at the Department of Justice.
 Federal prosecutors generally have lower caseloads and the help of well-resourced federal investigative agencies such as the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), and the Internal Revenue Service (IRS), among other law enforcement agencies.
 While in state court there are some cases that will be dismissed because the prosecutor is not ready for trial because he/she is simply overwhelmed with work and cannot prepare in time, that rarely happens in federal court.

 Federal offenses are often subject to lengthy, mandatory minimum prison sentences.
 Even upon release, those convicted of federal crimes often face further restrictions including, but not limited to, extended monitoring, exclusion from certain activities and occupations, suspension of voting privileges and prohibition from owning firearms.

 Common Federal Crimes

 Among the most frequently prosecuted federal offenses are those that have been given the informal nickname of “white collar crimes.”
 The term commonly refers to crimes involving lying, cheating, and stealing that are related to business, commercial, and financial enterprises.
-Executives who wear business suits are often the people accused of offenses such as fraud, embezzlement, and bribery are often committed by professionals and executives who traditionally wear business suits, thus lending them the name white collar crimes.
+Executives who wear business suits are often the people accused of offenses such as fraud, embezzlement, and bribery.
+Thus this is the reason such offenses are often called white collar crimes.
 These types of crimes include, but are not limited to:

 - Wire Fraud